GYG-be/gyg-be.github.io/_posts/2024-04-07-ag-robotic-training-course-outline.md

 4. **Introduction to Differential Geometry:** Manifolds, tangent spaces, curves on manifolds.
 Application to representing robot configuration spaces (e.g., SO(3) for rotations).
 5. **Lie Groups & Lie Algebras:** SO(3), SE(3) representations for rotation and rigid body motion.
 Exponential and logarithmic maps.
 Application to state estimation and motion planning on manifolds.
 6. **Calculus on Manifolds:** Gradients and optimization on manifolds.
 Application to advanced control and estimation techniques.
+7. **Curriculum Review/Adjustment:** Re-read the entire set of 200 modules AGAIN, consider the technical pillars involved (Perception, Control, AI, Systems, Hardware, Swarms), think again about the interdependencies ... are some areas missing?
+Do some deserve more weight.

 ##### Module 6: Probability Theory and Stochastic Processes for Robotics (6 hours)
 1. **Foundations of Probability:** Sample spaces, events, conditional probability, Bayes' theorem.
 Application to reasoning under uncertainty.